 Sadly, inclined sleepers have been linked to more than 70 deaths.
 Similarly, those cozy-looking baby nests and pillows pose a suffocation risk.
 If a baby turns their face or partially rolls into one of these plush supports, their thin neck might not be strong enough to lift up their heavy head and place it out of danger.
 Once face down, it can be difficult for a baby to breathe.

-7. Put your baby to sleep with a pacifier.
+5. Put your baby to sleep with a pacifier.
 Giving a baby a pacifier when they go to bed has been associated with more than a 50% reduction in SIDS… even if it falls out after 20 minutes.
-Doctors haven't quite cracked the code as to why sucking works such magic, but because research consistently points to the link between SIDS reduction and pacifiers, the AAP recommends pacis are part of every baby's sleeping routine as soon as nursing is going well.
+Doctors haven't quite cracked the code as to why sucking works such magic, but because research consistently points to the link between SIDS reduction and pacifiers, the AAP recommends pacifiers be part of every baby's sleeping routine as soon as nursing is going well.

 Using these steps to reduce SIDS risk will help your baby stay safer... and help you sleep better.